 Through a few simple steps, you can look at growing your wealth into the millions.
 While it might sound like a far-off dream, it really isn’t.

-With a few simple tips and tricks, you can get out of debt and begin working toward financial freedom.
+With a few simple tips and tricks, you can get out of debt and begin working toward financial freedom (learn exactly what is financial freedom).

 Being wealthy does not mean being rich (read rich vs. wealthy).
 You don’t even have to have millions of dollars to be considered wealthy.